Playing Heroes seems easy. But did you know the people behind its game engineering and how they did it?

 It is the process of encoding information using fewer bits than the original representation.

+It reduces the number of bits you need to store and transmit data.
 As a result, you save time, memory, storage space, and network bandwidth in developing a game.

 b.
 Error control

-Error control, or channel coding, is a technique that enables reliable delivery of digital data over unreliable communication channels.
+Error control or channel coding is a technique that enables reliable delivery of digital data over unreliable communication channels.

 It detects and corrects errors resulting from channel noise in the transmission of information from the source to a receiver.